 The members of the South Central Wisconsin YA Consortium are responsible for the coordination and delivery of YA services to students in our region.
 These members provide training based on statewide YA curriculum guidelines endorsed by business and industry.

-Under the YA design, students are concurrently enrolled in academic classes to meet high school graduation requirements, in a youth apprenticeship related instruction class, and are employed by a participating employer under the supervision of a skilled mentor.
+Under the YA design, students are enrolled in academic classes to meet high school graduation requirements, in a YA-related instruction class and are employed by a participating employer under the supervision of a skilled mentor.

-There’s help for youth and young adults (ages 16-24) who aren’t sure of their career path or need help getting there.
-Programs are available to help provide extensive career exploration and guidance, work readiness and employment services and opportunities for skills training to those ready to meet their potential.
-Learn more
+Are you between 16 and 24?
+Are you not sure of your career path or need a boost getting there?
+We have programs to help provide extensive career exploration and guidance, work readiness and employment services, and opportunities for skills training if you’re ready to meet your potential.

-Inspire Madison Region is a collaborative effort to help individuals achieve their academic, career and life goals, and to help build a strong workforce throughout Dane, Iowa, Green, Dodge, Jefferson and Sauk Counties.
-Under the initiative, career development tools and workforce data form a system where educators, students, parents and job-seekers can connect around work-based learning and career coaching.
-Learn more at inspiremadisonregion.org.
+Inspire Madison Region is a collaborative effort to help individuals achieve their academic, career and life goals, and to help build a stronger workforce throughout Dane, Iowa, Green, Dodge, Jefferson and Sauk counties.
+Under the initiative, career development tools and workforce data form a system where educators, students, parents and job seekers can connect around work-based learning and career coaching.

 The Pathways to Prosperity Project is an initiative of the Workforce Development Board of South Central Wisconsin – the administrative entity of the WorkSmart Network – in conjunction with guidance from Job with the Future and the Harvard Graduate School of Education.
 Locally, we’re working with businesses and educators to build career pathways systems for high school students.
 This initiative is an opportunity for our workforce system to help more young people complete high school, earn post-secondary credentials, and launch into a career pathway with opportunities to further their education.